Atiya Fyzee

-Atiya Fyzee (1 August 1877 – 4 January 1967; also known as Atiya Fyzee-Rahamin, Atiya Begum, Shahinda, Atiya Begum Fyzee Rahamin) was an Indian author and the first woman from South Asia to attend the University of Cambridge.
+Atiya Fyzee (1 August 1877 – 4 January 1967; also known as Atiya Fyzee-Rahamin, Atiya Begum, Shahinda, Atiya Begum Fyzee Rahamin) was a British Indian-born Pakistani author and the first woman from South Asia to attend the University of Cambridge.

 Life

 Fyzee was born in Constantinople in 1877 to an Ismaili Bohra family related to the Tyabjis.

 Writings art and activism

 She came to London to attend a teachers training college and she arranged for her diary to be published in India in 1907.
 Fyzee did not complete the course in London.
 Noted for her intellectualism, Fyzee's correspondences impressed contemporaries including Muhammad Iqbal, Shibli Naumani, Hafeez Jalandhari and Maulana Muhmmad Ali Jauhar.